DIRACGrid/DIRACOS/docs/0_concepts.md

 ## Supported platforms

 Only SLC6 and CC7 are supported.
-We have automated tests for the LTS Ubuntu and Fedora, but if they fail, too bad !
+We have automated tests for CentOS 8, LTS Ubuntu and Fedora, but if they fail, too bad !
 Up to you to fix it if you wish

 ### Trick